Light in correlated disordered media: Mesoscopic and near-field effects

 \subsubsection{Definition and identification of photonic gaps in disordered media}

 The notion of photonic gap is intimately linked with that of density of states (DOS).
-Formally, the DOS describes the spectral density of eigenmodes in the medium -- i.e., the solutions of the source-free Maxwell's equations -- around frequency $\omega$.
+Formally, the DOS describes the spectral density of eigenmodes in the medium (i.e., the solutions of the source-free Maxwell's equations) around frequency $\omega$.
 For instance, the DOS of a closed and non-absorbing system with volume $V$ is simply

 where $\omega_m$ is the frequency, that is the eigenvalue, associated to resonant mode $m$.
 For non-dissipative systems, this frequency is real.
 In this framework, a photonic gap thus corresponds to a spectral region wherein $\rho(\omega)=0$, and can therefore easily be found from an eigenmode analysis.
-In the case of disordered media, a classical strategy, illustrated in Fig.~\ref{fig:gap-rods}a in the case of parallel dielectric cylinders in TM polarization, is to employ the planewave expansion method~\cite{ho1990existence, johnson2001block} on a periodic supercell that is sufficiently large to be representative of the statistics of the medium morphology.
+In the case of disordered media, a classical strategy, illustrated in Fig.~\ref{fig:gap-rods}a in the case of parallel dielectric cylinders in TM polarization, is to employ the PWE method~\cite{ho1990existence, johnson2001block}, briefly presented in Sec.~\ref{sec:EM-simulations}, on a large periodic supercell.
 The system being conservative, a photonic gap is easily recognized as a spectral region containing no propagating modes [Fig.~\ref{fig:gap-rods}b].
+A photonic gap can also be identified by time-domain simulations in real space (FDTD) using the order-$N$ spectral method~\cite{chan1995order}.
+Special attention should be given to whether the gap persists in the thermodynamic limit (i.e., when the system size increases) -- an aspect that has been overlooked until recently~\cite{klatt2022wave}.
 This approach can only be numerical as the DOS is not directly accessible experimentally and real systems are always of finite size and open.
 The latter makes that the DOS can in fact never be strictly equal to zero.

-A second approach, which may now be performed experimentally~\cite{lodahl2004controlling, leistikow2011inhibited, sapienza2011long,aubry2020experimental}, consists in performing a finite-size scaling analysis of the emitted power (or spontaneous emission rate) of a quantum emitter embedded in a finite-size systems, see Fig.~\ref{fig:gap-rods}c for an illustration.
-The power $P_\text{em}$ emitted by a dipole source with moment $\mathbf{p}=p\mathbf{u}$, rigorously derived from Maxwell's equations~\cite{novotny2012principles,carminati2015electromagnetic}, reads
+A second approach, which may now be performed experimentally~\cite{lodahl2004controlling, leistikow2011inhibited, sapienza2011long, aubry2020experimental}, consists in performing a finite-size scaling analysis of the emitted power (or spontaneous emission rate) of a quantum emitter embedded in a finite-size systems, see Fig.~\ref{fig:gap-rods}c for an illustration.
+The power $P_\text{em}$ emitted by a dipole source with moment $\mathbf{p}=p\mathbf{u}$, rigorously derived from Maxwell's equations~\cite{novotny2012principles, carminati2015electromagnetic}, reads

 where $\rho_\text{e}$ is the projected local density of states (LDOS) (in units of s.m$^{-3}$) defined as

 $\mathbf{G}(\mathbf{r},\mathbf{r}',\omega)$ is the total Green tensor in the structured environment.
 Decomposing it as a sum of the Green tensor in the homogeneous background and the Green tensor due to the fluctuating permittivity, one readily understands that the suppression (resp., enhancement) of the LDOS results from destructive (resp., constructive) interference at the dipole position between the field radiated in the homogeneous background and the field scattered by the heterogeneities.